Federal health-care deal ‘dangerous, reckless and risky’: Brian Pallister

 Manitoba has been the only holdout since March when the federal government signed health agreements with Quebec, Ontario and Alberta after months of heated negotiations.

-Pallister has written to Prime Minister Justin Trudeau asking that any deal include $6-million per year for the next ten years to combat kidney disease as well as more support dealing with health-care issues in indigenous communities.
+Pallister has written to Prime Minister Justin Trudeau asking that any deal include $6 million per year for the next ten years to combat kidney disease as well as more support dealing with health-care issues in indigenous communities.

-A spokesperson for Health Minister Jane Philpott said 12 other provinces and territories have accepted the $11-billion deal on top of $37-billion in annual funding through the Canada Health Transfer – a $1-billion increase over last year.
+A spokesperson for Health Minister Jane Philpott said 12 other provinces and territories have accepted the $11-billion deal on top of $37 billion in annual funding through the Canada Health Transfer — a $1 billion increase over last year.

 The federal government says Manitoba residents risk losing a cut of extra mental health and home care funding if Pallister doesn’t sign on too.